carter2099/dsa.rb/README.md

 # dsa.rb
-A CLI test suite to practice implementations of core algorithms in ruby.
+A CLI test suite to practice implementations of core algorithms in Ruby.

 ## Objective
 Cement ability to implement core algorithms through repetition.